Prison healthcare: Ethics and rights

 Another example of the unethical experimentation on prisoners is the case of Doctor Albert Kligman, a famous dermatologist at the University of Pennsylvania who is more known for his discovery of Retin-A. Kligman experimented on prisoners for 20 years, starting in 1951.
 In 1965, Kligman exposed 75 prisoners at Holmesburg Detention Center and House of Correction in Pennsylvania to high doses of dioxin, the main poisonous contaminant in Agent Orange—a military herbicide and defoliant chemical.
-Kligman exposed these prisoners to a dosage 468 times greater than that in the Dow Chemical Protocol (it is important to note that Dow Chemical paid Kligman to conduct these experiments in order to analyze the effects of this Vietnam War-era chemical warfare agent).
+Kligman exposed these prisoners to a dosage 468 times greater than that in the Dow Chemical Protocol (Dow Chemical paid Kligman to conduct these experiments to analyze the effects of this Vietnam War-era chemical warfare agent).
 While the records of these experiments were destroyed, there is proof that this was not the only time Kligman experimented on prisoners.
 Kligman, luring prisoners with compensation ranging from $10 to $300, used prisoners as subjects in wound healing studies by exposing them to unapproved products such as deodorants and foot powders.
 These prisoners were not fully informed about the potential side effects of these experiments and reported experiencing long-term pain, scars, blisters, cysts, and rashes from these experiments.

 In many instances, the incarcerated also received prison plastic surgery; approximately 500,000 people were operated on between 1910 and 1995.
 By 1990, 44 states and eight federal prisons offered plastic surgery in some form.
 Many of these surgeries were considered "cosmetic" operations, and involved facelifts, blepharoplasties, chin augmentation, scar removal, and more, the goal being to reduce recidivism, based on psychological theories surrounding lookism.
 They also offered a way to subvert the "ugly laws" that discriminated against people based on their appearance, which intersected with racism and poverty.
 These surgeries were supported by the government, and, to begin with, by the public.

 Another relevant case of the unethical experimentation on prisoners involves the case of Sloan-Kettering Institute oncologist Doctor Chester Southam, who recruited prisoners during the 1950s and 1960s and injected HeLa cancer cells into them in order to learn about how people's immune systems would react when directly exposed to cancer cells.
 Some of the results include the growth of cancerous nodules in these individuals.
 In a study commissioned by the Atomic Energy Commission involving Oregon State Penitentiary prisoners between 1963 and 1971, researchers experimented on prisoners by irradiating their testicles at varying amounts in order to test what effects radiation has on male reproduction.
 Prisoners were compensated for their participation, but it was discovered that they were not fully informed about the risks of the experiment—such as significant pain, inflammation, and testicular cancer.